CRC MAIN: 303.623.1540 or 800.516.6284

 email hidden; JavaScript is required

-Madeline Hulbert (she/her/hers) is an Advocacy intern who is working with the Root Causes Network and the Participation Project.
-Madeline is currently a student in the Master of Social Work Program at the University of Denver.
-Madeline is passionate about trauma-informed mental health care, working to empower individuals and communities, and social justice.
-In her free time, Madeline can be found snowboarding, going to concerts, and filling her house with new plants.
+Amy Manhard (she/her/hers) is an Advocacy intern who is working with the Civic Engagement and Advocacy team.
+She is currently a student in the Master of Social Work Program at the University of Denver, with an undergraduate degree in Therapeutic Adventure Programming.
+Amy is passionate about harm reduction, positive youth development, and social justice.
+In her free time, she enjoys snowboarding, practicing yoga, tap dancing, and all the outdoor activities Colorado has to offer.